 Can I bring a tent or RV?
 For large groups that require additional accommodations, we have a camping area for tents that includes outhouses, picnic tables and a fire pit.
 RVs may also be parked on-site (no electricity hookup without a cabin rental).
 Tents and RVs are charged $15/night.

 Sounds great but what can I do while I’m there?
 Many guests are happy just to do very little except stare at the mountains!
-However we do have a range of options available: hot tub, sauna, walking trails, mountain bikes, board games in the Sunroom, ping pong, darts, satellite tv, books that you are welcome to take home, wildlife watching (we regularly see deer, foxes, geese, swans and many birds.
+However we do have a range of options available on-site: hot tub, sauna, walking trails, mountain bikes, board games in the Sunroom, ping pong, darts, satellite tv, books that you are welcome to take home, wildlife watching (we regularly see deer, foxes, geese, swans and many birds.
 We occasionally see moose, elk and coyotes in the area as well).
-Nearby attractions include the Yukon Wildlife Preserve, Bean North café, Takhini Hot Springs, Muktuk Kennels, fishing guides and other options.
+We also arrange for day tours that can include city tours, dogsledding, snowmobiling, ice fishing, horseback riding, fishing, museum and cultural attractions and more.
+Nearby attractions include the Yukon Wildlife Preserve, Bean North café, Takhini Hot Springs, and other options.

 Is breakfast included?
 Because our cabins have fully equipped kitchens, most guests prefer to bring their own meals.
 We provide a complimentary welcome basket with snacks, on arrival.
 Hot breakfasts can also be pre-arranged for groups of 10 people or more.